lean-delivery/atg-module-datacut/README.md

 core.tablespace=<pub_tablespace>
 core.dump.filename=<schema_name>.dmp
 ```
-In case tablespace for every schema isn't defined or is empty, common tablespace `tablespace` is used.
+In case tablespace for every schema isn't defined, common tablespace `tablespace` is used.

 If you want to add additional project tables for saving during dump importing, set parameters: